cagilceren/Java-Simple-TO-DO-List-REST-API/readme.md

 - to **Delete** an existing reminder from the database "delete()".

-Additionally, i have created a "getAll()" function in order to get all the existing reminders in the database.
+Additionally, I have created a "getAll()" function in order to get all the existing reminders in the database.

-In the functions I have checked the possible error resources and throwed a related Exception.
-Successfull requests return "HTTP 200 OK" while unsuccessfull ones return "HTTP 400 Bad Request" or "HTTP 404 Not Found".
+In the functions I have checked the possible error resources and threw a related Exception.
+Successful requests return "HTTP 200 OK" while unsuccessful ones return "HTTP 400 Bad Request" or "HTTP 404 Not Found".

 ## Usage